jaiswal-ashutosh/jaiswal-ashutosh/README.md

 # Hi there, I'm Ashutosh! 👋

 Welcome to my GitHub profile!
-I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
-With a strong foundation in tools like Excel, PowerBI, SQL, and Python, I aim to combine technical expertise with business acumen to deliver impactful solutions.
+I'm dedicated to using data analytics to help businesses make better decisions and achieve growth.
+I have a solid background in tools like Excel, Power BI, SQL, and Python.
+My goal is to blend technical skills with business knowledge to create meaningful solutions.

 ## About Me